Academic Program

 Emory’s Graduate Division of Religion (GDR) is a unit of the Laney Graduate School and draws on the resources of the Department of Religion in Emory College and Candler School of Theology.
 Work in the GDR is oriented entirely toward the doctor of philosophy degree.

-Historical Studies in Theology and Religion
+Historical Studies in Theology and Christianity

 The PhD program requires two years of course work.
 While specific requirements vary among the courses of study, all students must take at least five doctoral seminars during the two years of course work.
-Individual courses of study may have certain required seminars, and independent studies may be arranged with professors.
+Individual paths or courses of study may have certain required seminars, and independent studies may be arranged with professors.
 The equivalent of two seminars must be taken in an area of study outside one’s field of specialization, leading to a qualifying exam in that area.
 In the first year, there is a nongraded colloquium, coordinated by the GDR directors, which serves as an introduction to both the GDR and to the professional study of religion and theology.
 Dissertations are normally completed in the fifth or sixth year of a student’s program of study.

 In the third year, students take doctoral (qualifying) examinations, proceed to a dissertation prospectus, and, by the fourth year, should be writing the dissertation.
 Dissertation committees are composed of at least three faculty members, not all of whom need be in the student’s particular course of study.
 Research funds are available to support travel and other expenses necessary for completing the dissertation.